pavankumarbalijepalli/pr-phi2-vs-defog/literature-review.md

     * Summarize the main contributions of your research and their significance.
 * **Suggest future work:**
     * Propose potential avenues for further research in this area, building upon your findings.

+__References:__
+- "Fine-tuning Language Models for NL2SQL with Noisy Data" by Chen et al. (2023): Explores fine-tuning LLMs for NL2SQL on noisy and incomplete datasets, addressing a common challenge in real-world applications.
+- "Learning to Generate SQL Query Plans from Natural Language Descriptions" by Yin et al. (2022): Introduces a novel approach for NL2SQL that generates query plans alongside SQL statements, providing more flexibility and efficiency.
+- "A Survey of Neural Natural Language to SQL Parsing" by Hu et al. (2021): Offers a comprehensive overview of various neural LLM-based approaches for NL2SQL, including their strengths and weaknesses.